anotherhale/secure_headers/README.md

-# PlugSecureHeaders
+# SecureHeaders

 This Plug will automatically apply several security headers to the Plug.Conn response.
-By design PlugSecureHeaders will attempt to apply the most strict security policy.
+By design SecureHeaders will attempt to apply the most strict security policy.
 Although, security headers are configurable and are validated to avoid misconfiguration.

 The supported security headers include: